corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 Check each of the contained mods for an explicit list of incompatibility notes.
 Generally, this mod is incampatible with other mods that change worker jobs or built-in special event jobs, the Full Military Service species right, (most) society technologies, or changes to the Prosperity tradition.

+## Recommended Companion Mods

+The standard planet view has a very small graphic representing your planet's environment and its sky, and so sometimes it is hard to see the alternate sky backgrounds.
+This is paricularly true for the temperate planets: tropical, continental, and ocean.
+To solve that, I _**highly**_ recommend you use [Planetary Diversity - Planet View](https://steamcommunity.com/sharedfiles/filedetails/?id=1866576239) to expand the viewport.
+As a graphics-only mod, it can be added or removed at any time.
+It is also stand-alone, so it is not required to use the rest of [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835).

 ## Post-Game Start

 This mod should not be removed from your save game.
 Some added modifiers and technologies will not work without the changes in this mod.
 You can add it safely to already-started games but you will miss out on some of the game-start-time changes (such as Ringworld preference for Driven Assimilators/Rogue Servitors with Shattered Ring, or the updated version of the Extensive Moon System modifier applying to all moons around a gas giant with the modifier).